AMP-SCZ/subject-id-validator/README.md

 The `validate` function will return `True` for valid IDs and `False` for invalid IDs.

-Note: This validator accepts lowercase letters for the Site ID but will print a warning.
+**Note**: This validator accepts lowercase letters for the Site ID but will print a warning.

 ### Tests